rse-aunz/rse-aunz.github.io/RSEAUNZAccessibility.md

 -  Making sure all media (social media posts, emails, and websites) and software components (video, chat, and registration) are accessible:

   - Images must have descriptive alternative (alt) text

   - Accurate captions should be included in all videos

-  - Contrast and text size should make media easily accessible Media must be navigable with a screen reader
+  - Contrast and text size should make media easily accessible

+  - Media must be navigable with a screen reader

   - Media can be navigated fully from the keyboard (rather than relying on mouse use)

-  - Providing frequent breaks in the schedule. long sessions without breaks are a barrier to people with many types of disability.
-This is increasingly relevant in the time of Long Covid.
-Breaks should occur every hour
+Providing frequent breaks in the schedule. long sessions without breaks are a barrier to people with many types of disability.
+This is increasingly relevant
+  in the time of Long Covid.
+Breaks should occur every hour.

 - The language used to talk about any group of people is important.
- Learn and use the words used by individuals or disabled communities.
+ Learn and use the words used by individuals or disabled communities to describe themselves.

   - Plain, direct communication is preferred.
 It's fine to say things like "blind," "deaf". and "disabled."

   - Avoid euphemisms like "challenged" or "differently abled."

   - Avoid talking about disability as "inspiring."
 [This is an excellent talk from a disabled Australian woman about "inspiration porn!"]
 (https://www.ted.com/talks/stella_young_i_m_not_your_inspiration_thank_you_very_much/transcript)

-## 2. Software Components and their accessibility
+## 2. Software Components and their Accessibility

 For this conference, registration is on EventBrite, the website is hosted on GitHub, and the conference will take place on Zoom.